material-components/material-components-web-react/docs/getting-started.md

 > NOTE: all npm commands can be replaced with yarn

 ### Step 2: Using Sass

+If you want to use the compiled CSS and not customize any colors, text, etc. you can skip to Step 2a.

-You will most likely want to start using our Sass to customize and utilize our [mixins](https://github.com/material-components/material-components-web/blob/master/docs/code/architecture.md#sass).
+Most likely you'll want to start using the [Sass mixins](https://github.com/material-components/material-components-web/blob/master/docs/code/architecture.md#sass) to customize your app.
 There are a few ways to achieve this. `create-react-app` does have a [recommended approach](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc), but at the time of writing this guide it doesn't work.

-So instead we need a different route, which is running [`eject`](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
+The alternative route is to [`eject`](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject), which is what this step will cover.

 > Cautionary note: this is irreversible and may not work in your case.
 You may need to do some searching to find a method that works for you.